williamjxjmove/CRM-Platform-Services/demo/reqs/README.md

 </pre>
 - will loop 30 seconds to check the init status.
 If it is done, the script will return the final rs.stauts(), if not, will display the un-finished message and quit within 30 seconds.

+## RPM
+There is a script reqs/rpm.sh to generate reqs-1.0.src.rpm file automatically.

+The configure file is solid in ~/rpmbuild/SPECS/reqs.spec The rpm.sh pack the tar.gz and use 'rpmbuild' to generate rpm file, and move it to reqs directory.

+At anytime, this script can be run to generate latested version for rpm file.